 How to join Scope's online community

-In order to post comments and discussions on the community, you first need to sign-up.
+To post comments and discussions on the community, you first need to sign up.
 This can be anonymously if you wish – you will only be identifiable by your user name – and it takes just a few short steps, as explained below.

 - Go to our registration page.